openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Update user: `PATCH /users/{user_id}`

 Use this method attempt to update user password or enable/disable the user.
-This may return a HTTP 501 Not Implemented if the back-end driver doesn’t allow for the functionality.
+This may return a HTTP 501 Not Implemented if the back-end driver doesn't allow for the functionality.

 Response: